 Not all brands in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
 Here’s another brand to check out before making a purchase decision.

-Microwave ovens are a household workhorse, one that in most homes are used multiple times a day.
-Indeed, over 60% of respondents in our survey say that they use their microwave oven every day.
+A microwave oven is a household workhorse that in most homes is used multiple times a day.
+Indeed, 65% of respondents in our survey say that they use their microwave ovens every day.

-Therefore, it’s no surprise to discover that when it comes to what makes Kiwis content with their microwaves, they say performance is the most important concern, cited by almost half in our survey: 41%.
+Therefore, it’s no surprise to discover that when it comes to what makes Kiwis content with their microwaves, nearly a third of those in our survey say performance is the most important concern.

-However, cost is still a concern.
+However, cost is still important.
 Does a $800 microwave oven really reheat yesterday’s pizza any better than a $200 model?
-Well, over half of consumers (59%) in our microwave ovens survey say they use their microwave for reheating and defrosting.
+Well, over half of consumers (52%) in our award survey say they use their microwaves for reheating and defrosting.
 And value for money?
 It rates second on our list of main concerns when it comes to microwave oven satisfaction.

 Overall, here’s how the consumers in our survey rank the main things they consider when rating their microwave oven choices: